Diana White (artist): Exhibitions

-At the first exhibition or "Salon" of the Allied Artists' Association held at the Royal Albert Hall in 1908, White showed: five water colour drawings; seven pen and ink drawings; five chalk drawings; and, two water colour paintings, An Essex Cottage and A Road in Norfolk.
+At the first exhibition or "Salon" of the Allied Artists' Association held at the Royal Albert Hall in 1908, White showed five water colour drawings, seven pen and ink drawings, five chalk drawings, and two watercolour paintings; An Essex Cottage and A Road in Norfolk.
 Each exhibitor was limited to showing a total of five works.
-White "framed" her drawings into three groups of, five or seven, individual drawings.
+White "framed" her drawings into three groups of five or seven individual drawings.
 So, although she showed 19 individual drawings and paintings, these three groups and two paintings formed only five exhibits.

-She also showed for three years in the Exhibition for Modern Pictures (New English Art Club, 1909-1913); the Post-Impressionist and Futurist Exhibition (Dore Gallery, 1914); and, the Twentieth Century Art.
+She also showed for three years in the Exhibition for Modern Pictures (New English Art Club, 1909-1913), the Post-Impressionist and Futurist Exhibition (Dore Gallery, 1914), and the Twentieth Century Art.
 A Review of Modern Movements (Whitechapel Art Gallery, 1914).

 Translator

 French to English

-Her first and last translations were from books written in French: Tombouctou la Mystérieuse and Album de Poèmes tirés du Livre de Jade.
+Her first and last translations were for books written in French: Tombouctou la Mystérieuse and Album de Poèmes tirés du Livre de Jade.

-In Tombouctou la Mystérieuse Felix Dubois wrote about his travels along The Niger, Jenne, Songhois, Sudan and to Timbuktu.
+In Tombouctou la Mystérieuse, Felix Dubois wrote about his travels along The Niger, Jenne, Songhois, Sudan and to Timbuktu.
 He described the commerce, life, politics, literature and people of the places he visited.Timbuctoo the Mysterious...An indescribably fascinating book of travel almost reflecting as much credit on the translator as on the author.
 It is being widely read. – The National Review, 1897.Album de Poèmes tirés du Livre de Jade, translated into French from the original Chinese, by Judith Gautier was first published in 1911 by Eragny Press (see The Descent of Ishtar below).
 Gautier's book included a preface by White.
-White wrote her version in English, Preface to an Album of Poems from the Livre de Jade, which was reprinted privately, only 60 copies, for Orovida Pissarro in 1948.
+White wrote her version in English, Preface to an Album of Poems from the Livre de Jade, which was reprinted privately (only 60 copies) for Orovida Pissarro in 1948.